Mijago/D2ArmorPicker/README.md

 D2ArmorPicker is a small tool to min-max your armor stats with only a few clicks.
 Visit the page here: https://d2armorpicker.com

+## About this project

+D2ArmorPicker is a powerful web-based tool designed for Destiny 2 players who want to optimize their armor sets for maximum efficiency and performance.
+Whether you're a casual player or a hardcore speedrunner, D2ArmorPicker helps you find the best possible combinations of armor pieces, mods, and stat distributions to suit your playstyle and goals.

+**Key Features:**

+- **Utilises Bungie API:** Connects to your Destiny 2 account via the Bungie API to automatically load your available armor pieces.
+- **Stat Optimization:** Calculates and suggests the best armor combinations to maximize your desired stats (Resilience, Recovery, Discipline, etc.).
+- **Mod & Artifice Support:** Allows you to include stat mods (minor, major, artifice) in the optimization process for even more precise builds.
+- **Highly Detailed User Preferences:** Customize your stat priorities, lock specific armor pieces, and filter by perks or other criteria.

 ## Contribution

 ### Development